mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 ## Extending the BioLink Model

+    State the problem you worked on
+    Give the state-of-the art/plan
+    Describe what you have done/results starting with The working group created...
+    Write a conclusion
+    Write up any future work

 The BioLink Model is a data model developed for representing biological and biomedical knowledge.
 It was designed with the goal of standardizing the way information is represented in a graph store